Kamal-Singh22/-Find-the-First-Non-Repeated-Character-in-a-String/README.md

 Second loop: Return the first character with a count of 1.

-If no such character is found, return 0 and print an appropriate message.
+If no such character is found, return 0 and print an appropriate message.....